microsoft/SEAL/README.md

 #### Microsoft GSL

-Microsoft GSL (Guidelines Support Library) is a header-only library that implements `gsl::span`: a *view type* that provide safe (bounds-checked) array access to memory.
+Microsoft GSL (Guidelines Support Library) is a header-only library that implements `gsl::span`: a *view type* that provides safe (bounds-checked) array access to memory.
 For example, if Microsoft GSL is available, Microsoft SEAL can allow `BatchEncoder` and `CKKSEncoder` to encode from and decode to a `gsl::span` instead of `std::vector`, which can in some cases have a significant performance benefit.

 #### ZLIB